g8hh/progress-knight3/README.md

 Test one results:
 Upon page refresh inside of current game, successful render.
 Successful requirement behavior.
 I forgot tooltips... :D
 Other than tooltips and general balancing, everything is working well.
 Will probably focus balancing efforts on the related skills tree.

+Added nobility, tested changes, and now there are UI rendering errors.
+So what specifically is broken?
+Every item, skill, and job is unlocked.
+Every entity is displaying.
+I'm guessing the requirements got messed up when adding requirements for nobility, so let's take a look.
+Commented out nobility requirements, rerendered page, did not fix UI issue.
+Found a typo in jobBaseData for emperor of mankind.
+Fixed typo, saved file, refreshed game page.
+Numbers in UI elements are rendering correctly, but every entity is still displaying in defiance of requirements.
+Quick display element values are not displaying properly.
+Try hard reset.
+Did not fix.
+Game will not move forward, increment time, etc.

+New strategy: comment out all changes due to nobility.
+Re-enable changes incrementally to track down issue.
+All nobility code removed.
+Game function restored.
+Found another typo in requirements.
+Fixed typo.
+Uncommented nobility code.
+Refreshed game page.
+All function restored.
+F-ing typos, man.

 6/11/2021